SEMICeu/documentation/toolchain.md

   },
 ```
 An elaborated description of the structure and semantics of the attributes is found in the SEMIC publication publication repository (9).

 Intuitively, the above publication point can be read as the following processing instruction: "Write in the generated repository, at path `{urlref}`, the generated artefacts for the data specification `{name}`, according to config file `{filename}` located in `{repository}` as of the commit `{branchtag}`."

 Thus, since changing the data specification content is changing the thema repository, a change in the publication point can correspond to changing the `{branchtag}` to point to the new content.
 Performing this change will trigger the generation of the artefacts.

-Besides technical expectations, such as the repository should be a GitHub repository, the toolchain does not impose editorial management rules on a publication point's structure.
+Besides technical expectations (such as the repository should be a GitHub repository), the toolchain does not impose editorial management rules on a publication point's structure.
 For instance, SEMIC could impose rules for the name-giving of the filenames, urlref path structure, and branchtags, but SEMIC could also impose a correspondence between the branchtag and the urlpath structure.
 This is future work, and should be considered in the context of further integrating the toolchain in the publication process.

 ## Developers HowTo

 ### HowTo find the source code of the automation

-The source code for the CircleCI automation is part of the repository [uri.semic.eu-publication](https://github.com/SEMICeu/uri.semic.eu-publication).
+In SEMIC publication repository can be found the **source code for the CircleCI automation** (13). [uri.semic.eu-publication](https://github.com/SEMICeu/uri.semic.eu-publication).
 The organisation and setup of the workflow of the CircleCI workflow is extensively documentated in the _template_ repository [OSLO-publicationenvironment-template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template).

 The CircleCI workflow will execute in some steps software available as public Docker images.